Cannabotech’s idea is not to replace existing cancer treatments but to enable a patient to have fewer treatments.

 “A local entrepreneur was collecting mushrooms from the locals and selling them to the Indian alternative pharmaceutical industry,” Shaked tells ISRAEL21c.
 “He wanted to examine the effectiveness of those mushrooms.”

-A patient’s specific case would be analyzed, along with genetic and metabolic tests to determine which of Cannabotech’s 11 formulations will fit the prescribed chemotherapy regimen based on which subtype of cancer a patient has.
+A patient’s specific case, as well as genetic and metabolic tests, would be analyzed to determine which of Cannabotech’s 11 formulations would fit the prescribed chemotherapy regimen based on the patient’s cancer subtype.

 The personalization kit, to be sold directly to physicians, is being developed in conjunction with Canformaticsa San Francisco-based cannabis evaluation firm.
 The company is headed by an expat Israeli, Dr. Itzhak Kurek.